jamestomasino/flashleit/README.md

 **Note**: _Once a card reaches the maximum proficiency level it will not be shown again.
 This card has been successfully memorized._

+## Settings

+Many styles and settings are configurable, such as:

+- Maximum proficiency levels _(default 7)_
+- Delay before revealing back of card _(default 2 seconds)_
+- Text colors

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to